Skip to main content

 Tips and tricks to format your emailed press releases from a Microsoft Word document

 Formatting a press release in an email can be challenging, especially when transferring content from Microsoft Word.
-This guide provides tips for smooth formatting, ensuring your press release retains its intended layout and design, and that you save time and avoid common errors.
+Learn tips for smooth formatting, ensuring your press release retains its intended layout and design and that you save time and avoid common errors.

 It’s quite common for our customers to create press releases in a word processing application (e.g. Microsoft Word).
 Copying and pasting text from a word processor to an email editor can lead to unexpected (and frustrating) formatting changes, especially when the text is heavily formatted.
 Before we dive into our recommendations, let’s start with a quick overview of how an email editor differs from a word processor.